binfmt.d — Configure additional binary formats for executables at boot

 At boot, systemd-binfmt.service(8) reads configuration files from the above directories to register in the kernel additional binary formats for executables.

 Each file contains a list of binfmt_misc kernel binary format rules.
-Consult binfmt_misc.txt for more information on registration of additional binary formats and how to write rules.
+Consult the kernel's binfmt-misc.rst documentation file for more information on registration of additional binary formats and how to write rules.

 Empty lines and lines beginning with ; and # are ignored.
 Note that this means you may not use ; and # as delimiter in binary format rules.

-Each configuration file shall be named in the
+configuration file in these configuration directories shall be named in the style of

 /etc/ override files